More employers offer workers help paying off student loans

 “The burden of student loan debt has become salient and exhausting,” said Julia Pollak, a labor economist at ZipRecruiter.
 “It’s crushing … there is huge demand for student loan assistance.”

-In 2016-2017, almost 60 percent of people who graduated with a bachelor’s degree took on debt and the average amount among that group was $28,500, according to The College Board.
+In 2016-2017, almost 60% of people who graduated with a bachelor’s degree took on debt and the average amount among that group was $28,500, according to The College Board.
 For some who seek advanced degrees, the borrowing can grow to $100,000 or more.

 Brittany Hamilton, 27, graduated from college in 2015 with $32,000 in debt, even though she worked full time while earning her bachelor’s degree.
 She went to work for Fidelity Investments shortly after graduation; a few months later the company rolled out its student loan repayment assistance program.